Driver Training 2014

 Owning a 4x4 is one thing, getting the most from it is another.
 The last few years has seen the introduction of various standards designed to self regulate the recreational off-road industry, both in terms of driver training and the use of off-road recreational areas.

 That's where we come in.
-The driver training portfolio of the Four Wheel Drive Club of Southern Africa is an accredited Training Service Provider, offering a truly comprehensive two-day weekend course covering in-depth theory and hands-on practical training.
+The driver training portfolio of the Four Wheel Drive Club of Southern Africa offers a truly comprehensive two-day weekend course covering in-depth theory and hands-on practical training.
 The course covers all aspects needed to equip you to deal with virtually every 4x4 situation covered in the SAQA unit standards US254135 and US254154 as agreed by the industry and government.

 Course Duration and Venue